 If the mortgage is secured by a New York property, Fannie Mae’s standard Consolidation, Extension and Modification Agreement (Form 3172)—which is commonly used to document refinance transactions in New York—may be used, provided the lender ensures that the use of this document for the refinancing of a balloon mortgage is enforceable and consistent with customary practice in that state.

 A lender may not under any circumstances use Fannie Mae’s Loan Modification Agreement (Form 3179) to document the conditional refinancing of a balloon mortgage.
 There are 27 states—Arizona, Arkansas, California, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Missouri, Montana, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Wisconsin, and Wyoming—that permit the refinancing of a balloon mortgage with a conditional refinance option to be documented by a single document that combines the terms of a new fixed-rate note and a modification of the existing balloon mortgage security instrument.
 In these jurisdictions, a lender may use one of the state-specific versions of Fannie Mae’s Balloon Loan Refinancing Instrument (Form 3269).
-A lender that develops a Balloon Loan Refinancing Instrument for use in any other state must obtain approval from its lead Fannie Mae regional office (see E-1-03, List of Contacts) before using the document for a mortgage that is delivered to Fannie Mae.
+A lender that develops a Balloon Loan Refinancing Instrument for use in any other state must obtain approval from its Fannie Mae customer account team before using the document for a mortgage that is delivered to Fannie Mae.

 The statutory provisions of New York permit refinance mortgages (and sometimes purchase money mortgages) to be documented by a consolidation, extension, and modification agreement (CEMA) that consolidates into one document the terms of prior notes and mortgages related to the security property and, if new funds are advanced, the terms of a new note and mortgage.
 In such instances (including those that may involve the refinancing of balloon mortgages that have a conditional refinance option), the consolidation must be documented on Fannie Mae’s standard Consolidation, Extension and Modification Agreement (Form 3172), along with any accompanying exhibits Fannie Mae may specify.
 If new funds are advanced, Fannie Mae’s standard security instrument must be used to document the new mortgage that is being consolidated with the prior mortgages.